Lupus Doesn't Define Me

-The following year at 17/18 I had pretty bad joint pain.
+The following year my joint pain got worse.
 I was still in high school, I ran cross country.
 I knew something was wrong.
 It hurt so bad to run but I had a very difficult time explaining it to my coach and parents.
 It wasn’t just one thing that hurt- it was everything.
 I was so tired.

 High school when living with lupus